Classification of degenerations and Picard lattices of Kahlerian K3 surfaces with the symplectic automorphism group (C_2)^2: Classification of degenerations and Picard lattices of K ahlerian K3 surfaces with finite symplectic automorphism groups. General theory and the case of the group .

-Here we remind to a reader our methods and results from \cite{Nik7} --- \cite{Nik12} for classification of degenerations and Picard lattices of K\"ahlerian K3 surfaces with finite symplectic automorphism groups.
-In this paper, we apply them to the first small groups $D_6$ and $C_4$ which were not completely considered in \cite{Nik7} --- \cite{Nik12}.
+Here we remind to a reader our methods and results from \cite{Nik7} --- \cite{Nik13} for classification of degenerations and Picard lattices of K\"ahlerian K3 surfaces with finite symplectic automorphism groups.
+Here we apply them to the group $(C_2)^2$ of the order $4$ which was not completely considered in these papers.

 Let $X$ be a K\"ahlerian K3 surface (e. g. see \cite{Sh}, \cite{PS}, \cite{BR}, \cite{Siu}, \cite{Tod} about such surfaces).
-That is $X$ is a non-singular compact complex surface with the trivial canonical class $K_X$, and its irregularity $q(X)$ is equal to 0.
+That is $X$ is a non-singular compact complex surface with the trivial canonical class $K_X$, and with the irregularity $q(X)=0$.
+It is K\"ahlerian by \cite{Siu} and \cite{Tod}.
 Then $H^2(X,\bz)$ with the intersection pairing is an even unimodular lattice $L_{K3}$ of the signature $(3,19)$.
-Here a lattice means a non-degenerate integral symmetric bilinear form over integers $\bz$.
+Further, a lattice means a non-degenerate integer symmetric bilinear form of a finite rank.
 For a non-zero holomorphic $2$-form $\omega_X\in \Omega^2[X]$, we have $H^{2,0}(X)=\Omega^2[X]=\bc\omega_X$.
 The primitive sublattice

-is the {\it Picard lattice} of $X$ generated by first Chern classes of all complex line bundles over $X$.
+is the {\it Picard lattice} of $X$ generated by first Chern classes of all line bundles over $X$.
 We remind that a primitive sublattice means that $H^2(X,\bz)/S_X$ has no torsion.